-- Select the background to apply an effect to the background layer - Define an editable area to apply an effect to an image area - Select an object to apply an effect to an object - 2 Click Window ▶ Inspectors ▶ Effects. - 3 Click the Add effect button , choose a special effect category, and click an effect. - 4 Adjust the settings of the special effect filter.
+- 1 Do one of the following: - Select the background to apply an effect to the background layer - Define an editable area to apply an effect to an image area - Select an object to apply an effect to an object - 2 Click Window ▶ Inspectors ▶ Effects. - 3 Click the Add effect button the choose a special effect category, and click an effect. - 4 Adjust the settings of the special effect filter.